andre-tm-hui/ReVox/README.md

 *Hotkeys are invalid if they are already in use

 # Build Instructions
-Clone this repo, and add directions to your local portaudio and libsndfile libraries in the .pro file.
+Clone this repo, and add directions to your local portaudio, libsndfile and fftw libraries in the .pro file.
 And then, build.